 As a mother, you benefit from improving your skills and capabilities that may have been languishing at home for a few years.
 Your gaps in technology advancements or knowledge base will be brought up to speed in a supportive environment.
 Importantly, your confidence will be boosted with dedicated coaching, training sessions and mentoring – everything you need to re-acclimatise to the current working environment.

 Momentum is building, but there are still plenty of opportunities for more businesses to get on board.

 Forward-thinking companies know that the calibre of mothers returning to work is high, their work ethic and loyalty unwavering.
-That’s why 2to3days has partnered with Inclusivity Partners to better understand how companies can set more of these programmes up to for success and attract the best candidates (yes, that’s you!).
+That’s why 2to3days has partnered with Inclusivity Partners to better understand how companies can set more of these programmes up for success and attract the best candidates (yes, that’s you!).

-Together, we’ll help to remove the fear of taking time out for family and give you the confidence that pausing on your working commitments is not an insurmountable obstacle.
+Together, we’ll help to remove the fear of taking time out for family or other responsibilities and give you the confidence that pausing on your working commitments is not an insurmountable obstacle.
 The more returnships we can support, the more you can feel encouraged to take that career break, knowing your skills and experience will be highly valued by potential employers when you are ready to return.